coreexponentdev/jr-software-developer/README.md

 Gracefully handle any API or user errors
 Tool should be easily used by the general public

+## AI & Machine Learning
+* Choose an appropriate machine learning or deep learning model for the project.
+* Implement the model using a popular AI framework (e.g., TensorFlow, PyTorch).
+* Train the model on the preprocessed dataset.
+* Evaluate the model's performance using relevant metrics.
+* Create visualizations or reports to showcase the evaluation results.

 ## Submission
 Choose one of the following: